luisfb/asuna-full-text-search/README.md

 # asuna-full-text-search
-Asuna is a local, high performance, full-text search library with typo tolerance, ranking system and index structures.
+Asuna is a high performance library for local full-text search, with typo tolerance, ranking system and index structures.